 St. Baldrick's review process for grants starts when a childhood cancer researcher submits a grant proposal.
 These are reviewed and rated by the St. Baldrick's panel of expert scientific advisors and grant reviewers, who make funding recommendations to our board of directors.
 The research applications are evaluated according to the highest scientific standards in use today.
 Final decisions are made by the Board.
 The review process is rigorous and handled with care to ensure that every dollar raised is spent on the research most likely to find cures for kids!

-St. Baldrick's awards grants to over 372 institutions for laboratory and clinical research and to help make clinical trials available to more children than ever, giving those children treatment that offers the best chance for a cure and long-term survival.
+St. Baldrick's awards grants to over 373 institutions for laboratory and clinical research and to help make clinical trials available to more children than ever, giving those children treatment that offers the best chance for a cure and long-term survival.
 St. Baldrick's also funds Fellows and Scholars, younger professionals who will be the experts of tomorrow.
-St. Baldrick's has awarded more than $23 million in 2017 to fund pediatric oncology researchers for the following grant categories: research grants, career development awards (St. Baldrick's Scholars), fellowships, supportive care research grants, summer fellowships, consortium research grants, and international scholars.
+St. Baldrick's has awarded over $21.8 million in 2018 to fund pediatric oncology researchers for the following grant categories: research grants, career development awards (St. Baldrick's Scholars), fellowships, supportive care research grants, summer fellowships, consortium research grants, and international scholars.

 To our knowledge, there's no real St. Baldrick.
 The name "St. Baldrick's" is a combination of the words "bald" and "St. Patrick's," since the first event was held in 2000 on March 17, which is St. Patrick's Day.

 The first St. Baldrick's event took place at Jim Brady's Bar and Restaurant in New York City.
 What began as a challenge between three friends on March 17, 2000, has grown into the world's largest volunteer-powered fundraising opportunity benefiting childhood cancer research.